zarf-dev/zarf/docs/what-is-zarf.md

 ## What it does

 Zarf helps you get software to systems that need it _without_ dictating what that software is / how it's used.
-To accomplish that Zarf provides support for a few idependent-but-related activities:
+To accomplish that Zarf provides support for a few independent-but-related activities:

 1. rolling multiple types of software into a single distributable package,

 1. unrolling package contents "into place" for use on production systems, and

-1. running a lightweight k8s cluster&mdash;called "the Zarf cluster"&mdash;to host services necessary for exposing package contents to downstream consumers (e.g. container images, or git repositories).
+1. running a lightweight k8s cluster&mdash;called "the Zarf cluster"&mdash;to host services necessary for exposing package contents to downstream consumers (e.g. container images, git repositories).

 &nbsp;